Azure-Samples/claude-with-openai-responses/src/java/README.md

 # Java - Claude Sonnet 4.5 Example

-This demonstrates using the OpenAI Responses API with Claude models hosted in Microsoft Foundry using Azure Entra ID authentication.
+This demonstrates using the OpenAI Responses API with Claude models hosted in Microsoft Foundry using Azure Entra ID authentication using the OpenAI SDK.

 ## Prerequisites